-Macau Children Activities: Legend Heroes Park
+Legend Heroes Park

-A step up in fun from the Kids Zones by about a factor of five, Legend Heroes Park at Studio City is a new attraction that children (and adults) of all ages should enjoy.
+A step up in fun from the Kids Zones by about a factor of five, Legend Heroes Park at Studio City is an attraction that children (and adults) of all ages should enjoy.
 In addition to traditional arcade style games it incorporates a heavy dose of VR, with Projection Mapping, Holograms, Motion Tracking, and Sportainment all available.